OpenEnergyPlatform/oedatamodel/README.md

 ## Release content
 The latest version can be found in the folder [oedatamodel/latest](https://github.com/OpenEnergyPlatform/oedatamodel/tree/develop/oedatamodel/latest).
 Each release contains:

-- ERM "OEDataModel-normalization.pdf" and "OEDataModel-concrete.pdf"
+- Specification of the OEDataModel as ERM "OEDataModel-normalization.pdf" and "OEDataModel-concrete.pdf"
 - .er files that are used to generate the ERM as .pdf files
 - Datapackages with template content for each "OEDataModel-concrete-datapackage" and "OEDataModel-normalization-datapackage"
+- Working example to get started with the OEDataModel

 # Usage
 Learn about the general approach to transfer data to the oedatamodel format as well as file and data conventions, oemedatamodel field descriptions and table examples that help to create correct datasets.

 ## General approach

-To use the oedata model for a existing project (assuming that a data structure / datamodel already exists), 2 approaches have been developed so far to migrate to the oeadatamodel format.
-Both approaches first require a comparison of the data fields of the own data structure with the available fields in the oedata model.
+To use the oedata model for an existing project (assuming that a data structure / datamodel already exists), 2 approaches have been developed so far to migrate to the oeadatamodel format.
+Both approaches first require a comparison of the data fields of the currently used data structure with the available fields in the oedata model.
 As a result, it must be determined which fields fit together, i.e. in which field of the oedata model data can be entered:
 1. Convert "by hand":
 - data is entered manually into the oedatamodel concrete format.
 Then a datapackage must be created from the resulting csv files.
 2. Create a mapping: